lorenzobabini/ocr_in_python/README.md

 Automatic rotation of pages based on an automatic measurements.
 If an image is not askew, it is not rotated.

 ![rotated](https://github.com/user-attachments/assets/2de8e10a-8054-4bb6-ba13-9f275f150f72)

+## OCR processing

+Here are different ways to OCR the preprocessed images.